hazelcast/hazelcast-reference-manual/src/UnderstandingConfiguration.md

 	The path can be a regular one or a classpath reference with the prefix `classpath:`.
 -	If the above system property is not set, Hazelcast then checks whether there is a `hazelcast.xml` file in the working directory.
 -	If not, it then checks whether `hazelcast.xml` exists on the classpath.
--	If none of the above works, Hazelcast loads the default configuration (`hazelcast-default.xml`) that comes with `hazelcast.jar`.
+-	If none of the above works, Hazelcast loads the default configuration (`hazelcast.xml`) that comes with your Hazelcast package.